 How it works is that first, some fat is grafted from your abdomen or thighs.
 Once the fat is removed from your body by syringe, it’s then injected into the areas of your face that you want to augment.

 Sometimes re-grafting is needed.
 After the first treatment, a percentage of the grafted fat will undergo re-absorption, which sometimes necessitates additional procedures.
 Often your surgeon will initially inject a larger quantity than needed in anticipation of losing some volume over time.

-The goal of fat grafting face contouring is to create a natural looking shape that compliments your face and results in improved quality of life.
+The goal of fat grafting face contouring is to create a natural looking shape that compliments your facial structure and natural beauty.

 Dr Rizk advocates the National Law and Australian Health Practitioner Regulation Agency (AHPRA) guidelines that any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 As we age, both men and women can experience a loss in volume of fat content in the face.
 In the first instance, this may sound like a good thing, however, each person is unique and such a change around the mid-face region can affect individuals differently, leading to have an aged appearance with sunken cheeks and loose, sagging skin around the mid-face and chin area.
 This can also be caused if the individual has recently experienced significant weight loss.